Stochasticity & Predictability in Terrestrial Planet Formation: Acknowledgements

-We are grateful to Ryuji Morishima for help with \textsc{Pkdgrav}, Rok Ro\v{s}kar, Thomas Peters, George Lake, and Michael Rieder for useful discussions, as well as Doug Potter for computational support.
-Simulations were run on the Tasna GPU cluster and the zBox4 CPU cluster at the Institute for Computational Science, University of Z\"urich.
-We also acknowledge use of Numpy, Scipy, IPython, Matplotlib, and Colorbrewer2 for post-processing.
+We are most grateful to the anonymous referee as well as Sean Raymond for a host of useful comments that improved the quality of this manuscript.
+We also wish to thank Ryuji Morishima, Rok Ro\v{s}kar, Thomas Peters, George Lake, Michael Rieder, and Joanna Dr\c{a}\.{z}kowska for useful discussions, as well as Doug Potter for computational support.
+Simulations were run on the Tasna and Vesta GPU clusters at the Institute for Computational Science, University of Z\"urich.
+We also acknowledge use of Numpy, Scipy, IPython/Jupyter, Matplotlib, and Colorbrewer2 for post-processing.